alwaysbegrowing/arbor-contracts/spec/overview.md

 * Initiating bond auction

 ### Collateral
 Borrowers are able to deposit any ERC20 token as collateral.
 Only a single collateral type is supported per bond.
+Collateral is associated with a single bond.

 ### Creating bond tokens
-A new ERC20 bondtoken is deployed that represents the debt owed by the borrower
+A new ERC20 `BondToken` is deployed per-issuance which represents the debt owed by the borrower.

 ### Convertibility
 If convertability in enabled for the bond,
 Bondholders will have an option to redeem their bond tokens for the underlying collateral at a predefined ratio.
 For example - when the bond is created the ratio may be 1 bond : .5.
 This gives the lenders equity upside where they can redeem their bonds for the underlying token if the collateral token goes up in price.
+Convertibility cannot be changed once set and after repayment, the bond can no longer be redeemed for the underlying collateral.

 ### Repayment
 This gives the ability for a borrower to repay their debt.
-Repaying unlocks their collateral and sets the bond state to `paid`
+Repaying unlocks their collateral and sets the bond state to `paid`.

 ### Bond Redemption
 #### if repaid